Universal Health Care Support System

-Now ask yourself...
 "Who am I?".
-Are you satisfied with your answer?
+Are you satisfied with the answer?

 Reconnecting With Our Roots

-We have been forced to live inside in isolation, and for good reason, but some of us interpreted the message as a restraint from going outside.
+We have been told to stay at home indoors, but some of us interpreted the message as a restraint from going outside.

 Getting enough sun light is an essential aspect to your overall health due to the benefits gained from vitamin D. Rain or shine, summer or winter, embrace the weather for what it is.
 Even on the darker days, there is still sun light to be bathed in.
 Go for a walk, bike ride, or simply take off your shoes and enjoy how the grass feels between your toes.